Top 7 Most Polluting Industries in 2023

 What can we do to help?

-• Campaign against unnecessary construction – especially in protected wildlife areas
+If you want to go one step further, campaign against unnecessary construction – especially in protected wildlife areas.

 4. Agriculture

-Responsible for: 5.79 billion tonnes of GHG emissions per year
+Responsible for 5.87 billion tonnes of GHG emissions per year

 Agriculture Industry Pollution Key Stats

-The IPCC's Special Report on Climate Change and Land estimated that agriculture is directly responsible for up to 8.5% of all greenhouse gas emissions, with a further 14.5% coming from land-use change (mainly from deforestation that is used to clear land for food production).
+The IPCC’s Special Report on Climate Change and Land estimated that agriculture is directly responsible for up to 8.5% of all GHG emissions, with a further 14.5% coming from land-use change.
+This is mainly due to deforestation that is used to clear land for food production.

-Land burning for agricultural purposes is also increasing global emissions – not to mention it’s removing thousands of trees that absorb CO2.
+Land burning for agriculture purposes is also increasing global emissions – not to mention it’s removing thousands of trees that absorb CO2.

-As the global population continues to grow, we have to ask ourselves: can our world cope with our ever-growing food consumption?
-The short answer is, no.
+As the human population continues to increase year on year, we have to ask ourselves: can our world cope with our ever-growing food consumption?

 What can you do to help?

-• Support charities and organisations in their fight against Amazon fires
+On the deforestation front, consider supporting charities and organisations in their fight against Amazon fires and save them for future generations.

 5. Food retail